 Filing your taxes?
 Check the boxes.

-If you tick "Yes"
+If you check "Yes" to both questions

 - The Canada Revenue Agency (CRA) will share your name, address and date of birth with Elections Canada to update the National Register of Electors.

 - If you're eligible to vote and not already in the National Register of Electors, Elections Canada will accept this as your request to be added.

 - If you're a Canadian citizen aged between 14 and 17, Elections Canada will add your information to the Register of Future Electors.